pitchblack408/bind_dns_local_lab/Part3-Bind9-Local-DNS-Installation-Guide-DNSSEC.md

 This was done on raspberry pi 3, but should work on other environments which have bind9 and are debian based.

 ## Prereqs
 * Raspberry Pi or Ubuntu Linux Box
-* Completed "Part1 Bind9 Local DNS Installation Guide IPv4"
-* IPV6 is turn on local router ( without this set on the router, the box you are using will set its own ipv6  )
+* IPV6 is turn on local router
-* Statically set IPV6 ips on router
+* Completed "Part2-Bind9-Local-DNS-Installation-Guide-IPv4-IPv6"

 ## Background
 Red Hat's BIND (Berkeley Internet Name Domain) package includes support for DNSSEC (Domain Name System Security Extensions).
 DNSSEC is a suite of extensions that adds security to the DNS by enabling domain name servers to sign their data cryptographically, which helps ensure the authenticity and integrity of DNS responses.